babelfish-for-postgresql/babelfish_extensions/test/JDBC/README.md

 # JDBC Test Framework for Babelfish
-The JDBC test framework for Babelfish uses the JDBC Driver for SQL Server for database connectivity and allows us to do end-to-end testing (i.e. testing of the T-SQL syntax and TDS protocol implementation) of Babelfish without the need to write any application level code.
+The JDBC test framework for Babelfish uses the JDBC Driver for SQL Server for database connectivity and allows you to perform end-to-end testing (i.e. testing of the T-SQL syntax and TDS protocol implementation) of Babelfish without the need to write any application level code.

 ## Table of Contents
 - [How to run the test framework](#how-to-run-the-test-framework)